ashokohio/07-24-maps/client/README.md

 Updates the user's current location (currentPosition state) with the latitude and longitude coordinates from the current autocomplete object (autocomplete state)

 ###### toggleFave(marker)
-Takes a station marker as an argument and updates array of favorited stations by adding or removing a station from that array (favorites state); also updates Local Storage accordingly
+Takes a station marker as an argument and updates array of favorited stations by adding or removing a station from that array (favorites state)

+###### updateLocalStorage(marker)
+Takes a station marker as an argument and removes or adds the marker as a favorite in Local Storage

 ###### handleFilter(e)
 Takes a dropdown filter selection event as an argument and updates the station list filter accordingly (filter state)